 Some women are referred to us for gastroschisis late in pregnancy.
 We see them within two weeks of their referral.
 It is important to make a diagnosis and delivery plan as early as possible.

 In babies with gastroschisis, the ultrasound will show loops of bowel floating freely.
 This often shows up when a woman goes in for a routine ultrasound with her obstetrician (OB).
-It is at this point that most of our patients affected by gastroschisis are referred to the Cincinnati Fetal Center.
+It is at this point that most of our patients affected by gastroschisis are referred to the Cincinnati Children's Fetal Care Center.
 Here, we’ll work with you to assess how severe your case is and create a plan for the remainder of your pregnancy.
 We will also talk to you about what to expect after delivery.

-An evaluation for gastroschisis consists of the following:
+An evaluation for gastroschisis consists:

-- An ultrasound (we can use an ultrasound performed within two weeks of your appointment with us, or one will be done on the day of your evaluation);
+- An ultrasound (we can use an ultrasound performed within two weeks of your appointment with us, or one will be done on the day of your evaluation)

-- Possibly an MRI and/or a fetal echocardiogram to test your baby’s heart function;
+- Possibly an MRI and/or a fetal echocardiogram to test your baby’s heart function

-- A meeting with a nurse, social worker and genetic counselor;
+- A meeting with a nurse, social worker and genetic counselor

-- A team meeting with a maternal-fetal medicine specialist (MFM), pediatric surgeon and neonatologist.
+- A team meeting with a maternal-fetal medicine specialist (MFM), pediatric surgeon and neonatologist

 An important part of the evaluation is determining whether the condition is gastroschisis or omphalocele.
 These conditions can sometimes look similar on an ultrasound.
 In omphalocele, a sac from the umbilical cord covers and protects the intestines that are outside of the baby’s body.